hausdorff/pipeline/README.md

 The **front end** servers receive REST requests.
 The server that receives the request examines the path to identify the desired operation.
 Based on the operation, the front end server forwards the request - and some additional information - to one of a partitioned set of **plan** servers.

-The plan server then look at the forwarded request and creates a computation plan.
-Next it begins executing it.
-Generally the computation plan describe sending messages to a sequence of servers - the pipeline **stages** - that will process the message.
+The plan server examines the forwarded request and associated operation and creates a computation plan.
+Next the server begins executing the computation plan.
+Generally a computation plan will describe sending messages to a sequence of servers - the pipeline **stages** - that will process the request.

 A pipeline stage may perform a variety of functions; in the current prototype some pipeline stages can perform data modification and lookup and others stages can execute javascript.